mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/command-line-interface/konvoy-deploy/konvoy-deploy-addons/index.md

 ### Options

 ```
+      --cluster-name string        name used to prefix the cluster and all the created resources (default "konvoy")
   -h, --help                       help for addons
       --skip-credentials-display   skip displaying the admin credentials after the install
       --skip-state-upload          skip the upload of the state to Kubernetes cluster